OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 Her officials within her are like wolves tearing their prey; they shed blood and destroy lives to make dishonest gain.

 ## Ezekiel 22:28
-Her prophets whitewash these deeds for them by false visions and lying divinations.
-They say, ‘This is what the Sovereign Lord says’—when the Lord has not spoken.
+Her prophets cover up these deeds for them by false visions and deceptive divinations.
+They claim, ‘This is what the Sovereign Lord says’—when the Lord has not spoken.

 ## Ezekiel 22:29
-The people of the land practice extortion and commit robbery; they oppress the poor and needy and mistreat the foreigner, denying them justice.
+The people of the land engage in extortion and commit robbery; they oppress the poor and needy and mistreat the foreigner, denying them justice.

 ## Ezekiel 22:30
-I looked for someone among them who would build up the wall and stand before me in the gap on behalf of the land so I would not have to destroy it, but I found no one.
+I searched for someone among them who would build up the wall and stand before me in the gap on behalf of the land so I would not have to destroy it, but I found no one.

 ## Ezekiel 22:31
-So I will pour out my wrath on them and consume them with my fiery anger, bringing down on their own heads all they have done, declares the Sovereign Lord.”
+Therefore, I will pour out my wrath on them and consume them with my fiery anger, bringing down on their own heads all they have done, declares the Sovereign Lord.”